PRATIK-P145/MainRepo/Projects.md

 <h2> Projects to Do </h2>
 <ol>
+  <li>Interface that Inputs a maze and uses Optimized Algorithm to find path<li>
   <li> Google Forms </li>
   <li> Application that uses AIML to break Complex Projects Input by User into small chunks and schedules them. </li>
   <li> Personalised AI Therapist (see ChatGPT one for Ref.) </li>